srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

 ## Lab overview

+An Azure Virtual Machine (VM) is a computing resource provided by Microsoft Azure.
+It allows users to create and use virtualized computing instances in the cloud.
+Azure Virtual Machines enable users to run applications, host websites, and perform various computing tasks without needing to purchase and maintain physical hardware.

 In this walkthrough, we will create a virtual machine in the Azure portal, connect to the virtual machine, install the web server role and test.

 ## Lab objectives